-While aimed squarely at rapid cross country adventures, the Rockhopper’s assured ride characteristics make it a great choice for trail centre loops too.
-The 29” wheels carry speed incredibly well over both rough and smooth terrain and the Rockhopper’s nimble geometry means that it is equally at home on tight technical singletrack as it is on fast gravel tracks.
-All four models sit under the £1,000 mark, so if you are looking for a commuter bike that will double up as weekend adventurer then this is the perfect choice.
-You can also buy the Specialized Rockhopper through the Cycle to Work scheme.
+While aimed squarely at rapid cross-country adventures, the Rockhopper’s assured ride characteristics make it a great choice for trail centre loops too.
+Being a 29er, the bike carries speed incredibly well over both rough and smooth terrain and the nimble geometry means that it is equally at home on tight technical single-track as it is on fast gravel roads.

-One of the defining features of the Rockhopper is the dialled XC trail geometry.
-Short chainstays offer nimble handling while the roomy top tube and low bottom bracket height offer a planted feel which inspires confidence on challenging trails.
+Specialized’s tried and tested Sport XC 29 geometry remains much the same for the ideal balance between climbing prowess and assured descending.
+Short chainstays offer nimble handling while the roomy top tube and low bottom bracket height give the bike a planted feel which inspires confidence on challenging trails.

 A feature we really like on the Rockhopper are the bridgeless stays.
 Not only do they offer tons of tyre clearance, they also make it much harder for mud to collect on the frame.
 MBR

 The remote lockout switch allows you to lock the fork out without moving your hands from the handlebars.
 You can improve your climbing efficiency and still have your suspension ready for the next descent.